FarkostInteractive/VerdantPage/Documentation/Component Reference/Data Types/VerdantGroup.md

 Represents a number of VerdantTypes that have been tied together to act as a single type.
 VerdantGroups are very useful for combining variants of a single plant or bundling different types that always appear together.

 A group can contain any number of VerdantTypes.
-This lets you get around the limitation of 31 active unique types per VerdantCamera as all the types in a group get treated counted as one type. *Be aware though that each type still adds some overhead*.
+This lets you get around the limitation of 31 active unique types per VerdantCamera as all the types in a group get treated counted as one type. *Be aware though that each type still adds some rendering overhead*.

 ## Parameters